The Growth Of Solar Power In Our World – Part 3

 solar power

 Kevin: Absolutely.
 I happen to think there’s a certain irony.
 Five, ten years ago people would point to anybody who wanted to say solar and some of these other alternative options would help.
-They would always point and say, “There’s always going to be China polluting the heck out of the world with their dirty power generations and their massive amount of people.”
-There’s a certain irony that now they’ve invested this huge amount into solar and they do still have dirty coal fired power plants, but they’re making this major contribution to the development of solar now.
+They would always point and say, “There’s always going to be China polluting the heck out of the world with their dirty generations and their massive amount of people.”
+There’s a certain irony that now they’ve invested this huge amount into solar and they do still have dirty coal fired plants, but they’re making this major contribution to the development of solar now.
 It seems an ironic twist.

 Michael: You asked me a question about jobs and I think the Chinese government and the capitalist that are investing in solar in China see a lot of jobs because as I mentioned right now the manufacturing process is very manual.
 Lots of hands on and so, you see campuses, huge half mile square campuses of manufacturing facilities specifically for one solar power company and lots of people earn their monthly wages from those facilities.